LSeu-Open/AIEnhancedWork/README.md

 ### Vision Language Models

 Vision language models (VLMs) are **AI models that combine computer vision and natural language processing capabilities** to understand and process both images and text together.
+Learn more on [Huggingface.co](https://huggingface.co/blog/vlms).

 Take control of your data and models - all Open-source models in this list can be run locally, with our ***[Practical Tutorial to Run a Local Model](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md)***.